linhbngo/linhbngo/docs/csc-241/index.md

 - All students are encouraged to sign up for the University’s free WCU ALERT service, which delivers official WCU emergency text messages directly to your cell phone.

 - For more information, visit www.wcupa.edu/wcualert.
 To report an emergency, call the Department of Public Safety at 610-436-3311.

+### Git

+- The class materials, including source codes, will be disseminated via Git.
+Being able to use Git is a critical skill for most, if not all software developers and/or IT professionals.
+There are many tutorials already available online for Git.
+Some of the more helpful ones include github's, "the simple guide", and atlassian's);

+- It would be a mistke if you just attempt to access the cloass materials via the web browser.
+"This is a mistake.
+Just learn Git.
+The command line interface is faster and more powerful, and you're going to need to learn it at some point in your life.
+Why not today?" - Dr. Jacob Sorber, Clemson University.

+### Tentative Course Outline

+- Introduction to C Programming Language
+- Data Representation
+- Assember Language
+- Processor Architecture
+- Memory Hierarchy
+- File Systems
+- Network Programming
+- Concurrent Programming

+### Bibliography for Computer Systems

+- **Computer Systems**, Warford, J., Fifth Edition, ISBN: 1284079635
+- **Computer Systems: Digital Design, Fundamental of Comptuer Architecture and Assembly Language**, Elahi, A., ISBN: 9783319667744
+- **Computer Organization and Design**, Patterson, D. and Hennessy, J., Fifth Edition, ISBN: 0124077269
+- **The Elements of Computing Systems: Building a Modern Computer from First Principles**, Nisan, N. and Schocken, S., ISBN: 0262640686
+- **Computer System Architecture**, Mano, M., Third Edition, ISBN 0131755633
+- **Introduction to Computing Systems: From Bits and Gates to C and Beyond**, Patt, Y. and Patel, S., Second Edition, ISBN: 0072467509
+- **Computer Systems: An Integrated Approach to Architecture and Operating Systems**, Ramachandran, U. and Leahy Jr., W., ISBN 0312486137